 Walk along the Brooklyn Bridge

 Yet another notable tourist attraction of New York, the Brooklyn Bridge is home to some of the best views of both Manhattan and Brooklyn.
 The bridge can get absolutely heaving with tourists, cyclists and runners but it’s something you definitely have to see.

 The walk along the bridge to Brooklyn will have you staring up at the skyline in amazement; you can also see the Statue of Liberty across the water on a clear day.

 It’s also the setting of many New York based Hollywood blockbusters (think Sex and the City) so if you’re a movie buff then you’re definitely going to want to satisfy your Carrie Bradshaw dream by taking a stroll along the Brooklyn Bridge.

 Washington Square Park is just one of my very many favourite places in the city because it’s always full of weird and wonderful things.

 The park itself is beautiful during the spring but I think it’s the actual people that make the park so appealing to me.
 Everywhere you look, there’s someone doing something totally incredible; whether it’s street dancing, juggling or a jazz band playing to the whole park, you’re sure to love the delightful atmosphere.
 My mum and I spent a good hour relaxing in Washington Square Park and we saw so many amazing people just going about their daily business, or doing something funny; if you love people watching then this park is definitely one that needs to be on your New York bucket list.

 Take in the view from the top of One World Trade

 Naturally, the views from the top of the tallest building in New York are always going to be stunning no matter what time of year it is, but I particularly love going up during the spring.

 Have you ever been to New York?
-What would be at the top of your list of things to do?
+What would be at the top of your list of things to do in New York in the spring?
 Let me know in the comments or on Twitter @imjustagirl_16.